Coconut Thins! If you like crisp, caramel, coconut and sweet then these little treats are for you! These are so lovely I could eat them all at once!

-For this recipe, I’ve used our Brandy Snaps recipe and changed it around a little so I could have a coconut flavour and different shape.
+For this recipe, I've used our Brandy Snaps recipe and changed it around a little so I could have a coconut flavor and different shape.

 As far as the recipe itself, it's incredibly easy to do.
 There are a couple of steps which you must follow carefully, so make sure you read it properly, but nevertheless, it's nice and easy and quick to make too.

 These coconut thins will keep for at least a week in an airtight container, and they also make lovely gifts if you wanted to do some baking over Christmas for gift packages.

 You can also be flexible with these once they're baked.
 For example, you could drizzle melted chocolate over them or decorate with some festive icing to make them colorful, or like here, simply leave them as they are.
 Whatever you decide, we hope you will enjoy them as much as we do!